kcarino17/DH150-UX/README.md

 Website: (https://www.medicalnewstoday.com/)

 Medical News Today is a website that contains news articles pertaining to health.
 It covers a wide range of topics from the general "Men's Health" to the more specific "Hematology".
+The website provides daily news, general knowledge articles, listicles, and in-depth coverage of different health issues and topics.

+Overall, the website has a modern and simple aesthetic that gives the illusion of a well-designed website.
+Yet, the website has many organizational issues that make navigating through the content difficult.
+A smoother user experience can be made possible with more intuitive organization of topics and different sections of the website.
+Additionally, there should be more of a distinction between the different kinds of content provided, rather than just throwing all text based posts into one category.

    **Homepage**
 ![Health News screenshot](https://kcarino17.github.io/DH150-UX/HealthNewsHome.png)